 I think the movie might be one of the reasons my mind linked romance and death, which are themes I explore in my art (my paintings, and currently writing about love and loss).
 I am pretty sure I saw the beginning of the movie with the teen romance, then was put to bed.
-Then got up (perhaps needing a glass of water) near the end parts.
+Then got up (perhaps needing a glass of water) and saw several other scenes I was scared by.
 I don't even know if the baby sitter was aware that I saw.

 Later, I had panic attacks in the shower, so bad on one occasion that I was hospitalised for a breakdown.
 I have processed most of the trauma now and it's less intensive and still putting together some missing pieces.

 When I watched it back, I made notes of dozens of themes and triggers in the movie that were related to the traumas.
 Things like phone ringing, camera watching, 'believe' etc. What I have done with my processing is identify and pull apart the triggers and themes, then put them back together in a creative way, as part of my story telling (my first novel, Pet Purpose: Your Unspoken Voice).

 Another movie that scared both me and a friend when we watching TV, aged around 11-12 years was Sybil (from 1976).
 It was a disturbing TV movie involving childhood sexual abuse with Sally Field as a young woman for the lead.
 Described as a psychological drama.